ianhussey/OpenSourceIRAP/README.md

 # Known issues
 1. If duplicate stimuli are entered in the stimuli file then participants can be presented with two identical exemplars one after another.
 This is not easy to overcome within the confines of the Psychopy builder.
 However, the included stimulus file does not repeat stimuli, thus if a similar pattern is followed this issue will not arise.

 2. If participants get 100% of trials correct on either blocks 1+2+3 or blocks 4+5 then the incorrect response RT column will not be created for that participant.
-This is a) unlikely, and b) not a problem if you merge files across participants based on column header matching (e.g., using plyr’s `rbind()` command).
+This is a) unlikely, and b) not a problem if you merge files across participants based on column header matching (e.g., using dplyr’s `rbind_list()` command).
 However, it can be problematic if your data processing workflow relies on column ORDER rather than column header NAME, e.g., a SPSS script using a GET command.

 3. The names of many components outside of trial routines are unsystematic and need tidying if the .py file is to be intelligible.